jenpennen/jennycho/src/content/work/pantheon.md

 ### <i class="fa-solid fa-brush"></i> Caching

 &nbsp;&nbsp;&nbsp;&nbsp; Requests to Airtable often took considerable time (5 - 15 seconds), causing the UI to feel sluggish.
-Moreover, concerns about stale data persisted as new volunteers were added and accepted at DFG over time, which would invalidate the cache.
-To address this, we used our asynchronous job framework to schedule periodic data refreshes every few hours, with a manual refresh button in the UI for immediate updates.
+Moreover, concerns about stale data persisted as new volunteers were added and accepted at DFG over time, which would invalidate the cache. **To address this, we used our asynchronous job framework to schedule periodic data refreshes every few hours, with a manual refresh button in the UI for immediate updates**.

 &nbsp;&nbsp;&nbsp;&nbsp; This solution, although not perfect, allows our management team to ensure data accuracy by triggering a refetch when necessary, with a cooldown mechanism in place to prevent hitting rate limits.
 Thus far, this approach has proven effective, given our modest management team size and infrequent data synchronization issues.